JasonYuchen/seastar_playground/storage/segment.md

 ### normal flow

+*CAUTION: though all operations are handled in one thread/shard, there can still be data race among coroutines*

 - **write**
-  1. append/overwrite uncommitted log entries
+  1. append log entries, never overwrite
   2. update index
   3. rolling if exceeds size threshold
   4. fdatasync
 - **read**
   1. query the log entry index to find out the locations of the entries
+  2. the index should block all requests with index < snapshot index even the segment may still exist
-  2. use locations to fetch the corresponding entries
+  3. use locations to fetch the corresponding entries
 - **rolling**
-  1. TODO
+  1. create new segment
+  2. fdatasync
+- **compaction**
+  1. new snapshot is available, update the snapshot index in the index to block subsequent requests with start index < snapshot index, like a read barrier
+  2. release segments with end index <= snapshot index, the release should start from small index and pause when the segment is currently being read

 ### recovery flow

+1. block all requests as the storage layer is being recovered
-1. parse all segments to rebuild logs and indexes
+2. parse all segments to rebuild logs and indexes
-2. truncate segments if any error occurs during recovery
+3. truncate segments if any error occurs during recovery
+4. compact obsolete segments

 ```text
              segment